endlesspint8/endlesspint8.github.io/_drafts/2016-08-01-six-pack-project-netherlands.md

 <img src="/gallery/2016/sixpack/demolen_pllcoord.png"> </br>
 <sub>Data source: <a href="https://www.beeradvocate.com/beer/profile/11031/57357/" target="_blank">BeerAdvocate</a> </sub>

-Sticking with the theme we have here another gorgeous label.
-So far we've had goofy, elegant,  kitsch [http://faculty.georgetown.edu/irvinem/theory/Sontag-NotesOnCamp-1964.html], and now something that I would characterize as “the essentials”.
+Sticking with the label theme we have here another gorgeous one.
+So far we've had the goofy giant & dwarf of Reuz, Emelisse's elegant and simple style,  and the kitsch [http://faculty.georgetown.edu/irvinem/theory/Sontag-NotesOnCamp-1964.html] of LOC's Naughty Boy.
+I would characterize De Molen's labels as “the essentials”.
 All the information and only the information is presented on the label.
 It looks not unlike what I imagine olde medicine (apothecary) did before radio, television, and that crazy thing young people call the world wide web.

 <img src="/gallery/2016/sixpack/Rook-Vuur-33cl.jpg"> </br>
 <sub>Label source: http://brouwerijdemolen.nl/dev/wp-content/uploads/2015/01/Rook-Vuur-33cl.jpg</sub>